 Cow’s milk allergy is one of the most common food allergies in childhood affecting about 1-2% of preschool children.
 Allergy rates decrease in numbers as children start school however it can be lethal for a very small percentage.

-The Sydney Childrens Hospital encourages parents with children who experience allergy to learn how to read ingredients labels carefully and to use vigilance even if they have eaten or used the product before.
+The Sydney Childrens Hospital encourages parents with children who experience an allergy to learn how to read ingredients labels carefully and to use vigilance even if they have eaten or used the product before.
 An example label is provided by Sydney Childrens Hospital (shown below).
 It is helpful to know that allergenic ingredients must be written in bold.